-Armstrong has a comprehensive environmental, health, and safety management program.
+Armstrong World Industries has a comprehensive environmental, health, and safety management program.
 Risk reduction begins in the product design process.
 All products go through a safety, health, and environmental review prior to sale.
 Armstrong also has a long standing commitment to the safety and health of all our employees.
 The company's safety management program is considered to be World Class.
 Our OSHA recordable incident rate is below 1.0, meaning that there is less than one injury per 100 employees per year.
 All employees view safety as a key responsibility of their jobs.
-In 2010, Armstrong was named one of "America's Safest Companies" by EHS Today.

-Armstrong is equally committed to reducing our environmental impact.
+Armstrong World Industries is equally committed to reducing our environmental impact.
 As with safety goals, each manufacturing facility has environmental initiatives focused on responsible use of energy and water, and on waste reduction.